 7. Can You Lock a Nest Thermostat?

-Users can lock the Nest to keep it from making any adjustments outside of a preset range.
-This doesn’t lock in a specific temperature—a locked Nest continues to use existing program settings—but simply keeps these settings from being changed.
+A user can 'lock' the Nest to keep it from making any adjustments outside of a preset range.
+This doesn't mean you're stuck with a single temperature—a locked Nest will still continue to run the programmed settings—but simply prevents other users from constantly changing the settings.

 To lock a Nest: